Lozy/danted/README.md

 Comparing with the apt-get or building from source manually, this script will benefit you bellow

-* Auto-recognize, detect the machine's system automatically and install the build package to build.
+* Auto-recognize, detect the machine's system automatically and compile from source code.
 * Auto-config, check the system's network or read from argument to auto-generate config file.
 * Same-rotation, in multi-ipaddr system.
-It works like when using differ ip address to connect socks5, your external ip address will be different.
+It works like when using different ip address to connect socks5, your external ip address will be different.
 That's the main reason why I using Dante for years.
 * Multi-authorization, you can configure authorization by pam, system or using whitelist.

 ## Install